dipplestix/academic-kickstart/content/now/index.md

 Welcome to my "Now" page 👋

 {{< toc mobile_only=true is_open=true >}}

 ## Current Research Focus

-I'm currently working on several projects at the intersection of AI, finance, and multi-agent systems:
+I'm currently working on several projects at the intersection of AI, transformers, LLMs, and multi-agent systems:

 ### 1. Generalizable TRON Agents with Transformer Backbones